-Assuming you’re working on Excel 2016, and you set the Height and Width properties of a UserForm from a program, and inside Excel, that UserForm appears shorter and narrower comparing to earlier versions of Excel.
-You’ll notice a difference in inside height and inside width which looks shorter and narrower, and the right side and lower end of the window are getting cut or truncated.
-Only good thing you see is the control layout in the main area where the UserForm would look alike as in previous versions of Excel.
-Because of this issue, some part of the UserForm or controls get truncated too.
+Assuming you’re working on Excel 2016, and you set the Height and Width properties of a UserForm from a program, and inside Excel, that UserForm appears shorter and narrower compared to earlier versions of Excel.
+You’ll notice a difference in inside height and inside width, which looks shorter and narrower, and the right side and lower end of the window are getting cut or truncated.
+The only good thing you see is the control layout in the main area where the UserForm would look-alike as in previous versions of Excel.
+Because of this issue, some parts of the UserForm or controls get truncated too.
 This is a known issue by Microsoft and is caused because of the difference in border size calculations between Excel 2016 and in earlier versions of Excel.

 [Fix] Excel UserForm Appears Shorter and Narrower Than Previous Versions

 To fix this issue, you need to set specific height and width values for the UserForm based on the Excel version you’ll be, or you’re using.
 If you’ve plans to use Excel 2016, that’ll require you to specify larger height and width properties in Excel 2016.

 If you want to reproduce the error, so that you may make proper changes in sizes, follow below-given steps:

 - Open a blank new workbook in the previous version of Excel 2016, like on Excel 2013.

 - Now save this file by going to File tab, select Save As and then click Macro-Enabled Workbook (*.xlsm) in the Save As type box, type in any file name, and hit Save.

 - Now, go to Developer Tab.
 If the Developer tab is not visible, do these steps: